Heart shaped sandwiches, strawberries sliced into hearts and red yellow makes an easy Valentines lunch for kids.

 Please forgive the quality of a couple of the photos.
-Some were taken a few years ago, before I gave any thought to lighting or white balance. 🙂
+They were taken years ago.

 These Valentines lunch ideas are all quick and easy to put together, and simple enough that most kids will love them.
 Only one requires any real prep time, and that’s the jello recipe.